maishaoshao/modeling_infectious_diseases_keeling/README.md

 # Modeling Infectious Diseases in Humans and Animals Self-study Project
-This is a repository to track my self-study on the book: Modeling Infectious Diseases in Humans and Animals.\
+This repository tracks my self-study of the book "Modeling Infectious Diseases in Humans and Animals."

-Still not sure about which language to use, maybe Julia is better.
+I'm still undecided about which programming language to use, though Julia might be a better option.

+As a second-year PhD student with a Master's in Epidemiology and Biostatistics, I have mixed feelings.
+One concern is that traditional healthcare epidemiology might soon be supplanted by AI.
+Additionally, I lack knowledge in mathematical modeling, which I believe will become increasingly important.
+Motivated by my attendance at the MONID conference in Berlin from February 26th to 28th, I decide to enhance my skills in infectious disease modeling, which is the purpose of this project.